 Adjust your prices after making a few sales

-Once your items are listed on ThredUp, you’d get an email telling you to check your listings and maybe adjust your prices.
+Once your items are listed on ThredUp, you’ll get an email telling you to check your listings and adjust your prices.

-Wait until after you’ve made a couple of sales, then check which of your items buyers like and are adding to carts, and reduce the prices.
+Wait until after you’ve made a few sales, check which of your items buyers like and are adding to carts, and reduce the prices.

-Just have in mind that your profits would reduce with the price adjustments.
+Just keep in mind that your profits will reduce with the price adjustments.

 Lastly, watch and see what sells.